AvianLearning/python-static-and-dynamic-testing/testing_task_1.md

   def checkforAce(self, card): #Indentation error - should be in line with class declaration. checkforAce should be in snake_case
     if card.value = 1: #Should be == operator to check for equality.
 Indentation should be four spaces compared to def statement above. return true
-    else
+    else #Missing : after else statement
       return false

   dif highest_card(self, card1 card2) #Should say def, not dif.
 Missing comma between card1 and card2.
 Variables should be in snake case, e.g. card_1 card_2.
-Indentation error again.
+Indentation error of def statement again.
-    if card1.value > card2.value #Should be idented two more spaces in relation to def statement above. return card
+    if card1.value > card2.value #Should be idented two more spaces in relation to def statement above.
+Missing : at the end of if statement return card
-    else
+    else #Missing : after else statement
       return card2